Yellen backs new allocation of IMF's SDR currency to help poor nations

 She said the group would advance and coordinate the G20’s initiatives to promote transparency around climate-related financial risks, sustainable finance, and a strong, green recovery, but said they should also support poor countries.

-Reporting by David Lawder and Andrea Shalal; Editing by Chizu Nomiyama, Paul Simao, Jonathan Oatis, Alexandra Hudson
+Reporting by David Lawder and Andrea Shalal; editing by Jonathan Oatis, Alexandra Hudson and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.